brayvid/newsbot/README.md

 ## Lockfile Notice

-If the script fails or is force-terminated, it may leave behind a lockfile `newsbot.lock`.
+If the script fails or is force-terminated, it may leave behind a lockfile `newsbot.lock` in the project directory.
 To remove it manually:

 ```bash
 rm newsbot.lock